Dp-minimality: invariant types and dp-rank

 \begin{thm} Assume that $T$ is dp-minimal and of medium or small directionality, then given any model $M$ and formula $\phi(x;b)\in L(\monster)$, if $\phi(x;b)$ does not fork over $M$, then there is a formula $\theta(y)\in \tp(b/M)$ such that $\bigwedge_{b'\in \theta(\monster)} \phi(x;b')$ is consistent (and hence does not fork over $M$). \end{thm}

 That this holds in any NIP theory was conjectured in \cite{ExtDef2}.
-This conjecture amounts to asking for a definable version of the $(p,q)$-theorem of finite combinatorics, as we explain below.
+This conjecture amounts to asking for a definable version of the $(p,q)$-theorem of finite combinatorics, as we will explain in Section \ref{sec_invtypes}.

-The last section contains some results concerning amalgamation of invariant types.
-It is independent of the rest of the paper.
-As an application, we show that if $(p_i(x_i):i<\alpha)$ is a family of pairwise orthogonal invariant types, then $\bigcup_{i<\alpha} p_i(x_i)$ is a complete type.

-In an appendix, written jointly with Sergei Starchenko, we show that one can adapt the constructions given here to find definable types in dp-minimal theories with definable Skolem functions.
-In this context, we show the existence of a definable type extending any non-forking formula.
-In particular, this holds for $\mathbb Q_p$, which we believe was not known before.
+In a subsequent paper \cite{SimStar} with Sergei Starchenko, we show that one can adapt the constructions given here to find definable types in dp-minimal theories with definable Skolem functions.
+With those hypothesis, we show the existence of a definable type extending any non-forking formula.
+In particular, this holds for $\mathbb Q_p$.